 Maggie’s energetic approach and aggressive goals have been critical success factors in 84 Lumber’s operation and growth.
 After taking over the business from her father — company founder Joe Hardy — in 1992, she refocused concentration on the professional market.
 Her decision helped 84 Lumber top $1 billion in sales for the first time in 1993, $2 billion in 2002, $4 billion in 2020, and a monumental $8.7 billion in 2022.
 Today, the company is the leading privately held building materials supplier in the U.S. and is also a certified women’s business enterprise.

+Maggie strikes a delicate balance between maintaining the company’s traditional approach to doing business and adapting to meet ever-changing customer needs.
 Her real training began at an early age when she accompanied her father on countless business outings.
-It wasn’t unusual to find a seven-year-old Maggie with her father at the lumberyard, a store grand opening or even a board meeting.
-Her and her father had a unique bond that continues to this day.
+It wasn’t unusual to find a seven-year-old Maggie with her father at the lumberyard, a store grand opening or a board meeting.
+She and her father had a unique bond that continues to this day.

 Maggie assumed leadership of 84 Lumber when she was just 26, an age when most people are just starting a career.
 Even then, she was showing her business smarts and proving her toughness.
 She maintains those qualities today and continues to find new ways to make the company an industry stand-out.

 In her personal time, Maggie enjoys traveling, outdoor activities, and spending time with her son P.J.